10 things to see and do in the Montmartre neighborhood

 Café Le Consulat| ©Anshar

-You can also stop for lunch at the Café Le Consulat.
-A well-known café in Montmartre that also includes a lot of history.
-In this cafe, during the 19th century, artists such as Van Gogh, Picasso or Monet among others, sat down to eat in this delicious bar-restaurant.
+You can also stop for lunch at Café Le Consulat, a popular Montmartre cafe that is also steeped in history.
+In this cafe, during the 19th century, artists such as Van Gogh, Picasso or Monet, among others, sat down to eat in this delicious bar-restaurant.

-You will find it located just around the corner from the Sacre Coeur basilica.
-Located on Rue Norvins and open for decades, it is a well known place in the neighborhood due to the history that precedes it.
-Despite all the changes made in the district, this cafe has remained open during all its changes, making it a must-visit place in Montmartre.
+You will find it just around the corner from the Sacre Coeur Basilica.
+Located on Rue Norvins and open for decades, it is a well-known place in the neighborhood due to the history that precedes it.
+Despite all the changes made in the district, this cafe has remained open during all its changes, making it a must visit place in Montmartre.

 This place is also characteristic for maintaining its essence so well since its opening, thus keeping its charm.
-Sit down to eat their delicious omelettes, meats or just drink a delicious coffee while looking at the surrounding views.
+Sit down to eat their delicious omelettes, meats or just drink a delicious coffee while observing the views around.

 This wall is built on 40 square meters covering no more and no less than 600 tiles on which are written 311 "I love you" in 250 languages.
-Amazing, isn't it?
+Mind-blowing, isn't it?

-You can stroll through the park where it is located and walk around or just sit and look at the mural.
-You'll need time to find the language you're looking for... but it's fun!
+You can stroll through the park where it is located or just sit and look at the mural.
+You will need time to find the language you are looking for... but it's fun!

 10. Visit the Dali Paris

-This museum of Dalí, represents a permanent exhibition of the best works of this master of surrealism.
-You will be able to contemplate more than 300 works of the artist, highlighting some three-dimensional sculptures of the author's most famous images, which speak of the painter's philosophy and deep-rooted beliefs.
+This Dali Museum has a permanent exhibition of the best works of this master of surrealism.
+You will be able to contemplate more than 300 works of the artist, highlighting some three-dimensional sculptures of the author's best-known images, which speak of the painter's philosophy and deep-rooted beliefs.
 You will find some limited and authentic pieces.
 More than 600 meters dedicated to the artist.
 You will find the museum at 11 Rue Poulbot.

-In addition, you will find workshops for the youngest members of the family, always related to the content of the exhibition.
+In addition, there are workshops for the youngest members of the family, always related to the content of the exhibition.
 During the tour, you can admire all the facets of the artist, where you could see the scientific, literary, philosophical, theological and artistic influences.

-Although the museum is for all audiences and both adults and children will be engrossed with his works, it is possible that not all of them will please everyone.
-If you are an admirer of Salvador Dalí's work or simply want to learn more about his history, don't miss this museum - you won't be disappointed!
+If you are an admirer of Salvador Dalí's work or simply want to learn more about his history, don't miss this museum, you won't be disappointed!

-Discover Montmartre on the Petit train of Montmartre
+Discover Montmartre in the Petit train de Montmartre

 Petit train de Montmartre| ©Parisnet